 OPINION: Elitist attitudes threaten junior ski racing’s sustainability

-Todd Jones’ letter to the editor, “Dollars and Sense,” in Issue 11 of Ski Racing Magazine resonated with me as a lifelong member of the ski racing community.
+Todd Jones’ letter to the editor, “Dollars and Sense,” in Issue 11 of Ski Racing resonated with me as a lifelong member of the ski racing community.
 He brings to focus one of the major problems facing our sport: the cost for young ski racers to follow their dreams as they progress to higher levels of competition.
 Like Todd, I love the sport of alpine ski racing.
 It has been my lifelong career and passion, and I am very concerned about its future.

 Our sport faces several challenges, including cost, opportunity and a rapidly shrinking number of Junior athletes, and I’m saddened that USSA seems to ignore these problems, and in fact, often contributes to them.

 The limiting financial cost of ski racing may reflect a more fundamental problem resulting from USSA’s emphasis and focus on just the elite few.
 Only a very small fraction of a percent of our nation’s racers will compete on the national team in any given year, yet every year thousands of young skiers work very hard to achieve their goals and dreams.